Get

 Many types of flea/tick/heartworm preventatives also have parasite preventative in them.
 As stated above, flea preventative is also important to prevent tapeworms.
 Make sure that if you have multiple pets in your house, all pets are on flea prevention.
 If not, your cats may groom one another, or even groom the dog, ingest fleas, and eventually develop tapeworms.

-When you go into your veterinarian with a new kitten, they will often deworm them due to the high incidence of parasites in young cats.
-If the cat spends a lot of times outdoors, your veterinarian may have you give them dewormer at home as well.
+When you go to a veterinarian with a new kitten, they will often deworm them due to the high incidence of parasites in young cats.
+If the cat spends a lot of times outdoors, the veterinarian may have you give them dewormer at home as well.

 Never ever give a product labeled for a dog or other pet to your cat.
 Please be aware that cats are unable to metabolize certain products that can be safe for your dog.
 Administering canine or other species products to your cat may cause death.